My set-top box reboots itself

-Learn about the reason why your receiver may reboot itself based on the following scenarios.
-Your satellite receiver may reboot from time to time.
-This is expected and ensures your receiver is functioning correctly.
+Learn about the reason why your set-top box may reboot itself based on the following scenarios.
+Your satellite set-top box may reboot from time to time.
+This is expected and ensures your set-top box is functioning correctly.
 If you are noticing occasional reboots (once or twice per month, which can vary between software versions), no troubleshooting is necessary.

-Your satellite receiver may reboot automatically from time-to-time.
-This is expected behavior and ensures that all parts of the software and hardware are functioning correctly.
+Your satellite set-top box may reboot automatically from time-to-time.
+This is expected behaviour and ensures that all parts of the software and hardware are functioning correctly.

 How many reboots are "occasional"?